andrewchambers/hermes/doc/man/hermes-build.1.md

 perform the build, some `fetch` requests may occur on the local machine.

 When using the global package store, builds are performed in a sandbox by a build user on the current user's behalf.
-When hermes is using a single user package store, builds are performed as that user with little or no isolation.
+When hermes is using a single user package store, builds are performed as that user with little or no sandboxing.

 It is safe to run `hermes build` many times concurrently, even building the same package.
-Either `hermes build` will divide work evenly between build, or will wait until it is able to continue.
+Either `hermes build` will divide work evenly between build processes, or will wait until it is able to continue.

 ## OPTIONS